RxAI-dev/RxNN/docs/research/ReactiveTransformer/mrl.md

 > and could be derived from those kinds of datasets.
 We just have to ensure, that the dialog content is corresponding with
 > MRL goals - concentrated on memory retention, and they have to be divided into single interaction

+##### Datasets format
+MRL Datasets should include separate subset for each curriculum step.
+Every example should have `query` and `answer` fields, for first interaction (and `think` for reasoning models), that will be passed only to encoder and memory attention.
+Additionally, it will have `interactions` field, that will be the list of follow-up interactions in the same format - `query`/`answer`/`think`.

 #### RL Environment Details
 MRL Environment is based on model's interactions:
 - saved data and input queries are the environment states - saved data could be just the first interaction (in Single/Long-Term